parhelia512/qtdeclarative/src/qml/memory/design.md

 To avoid that unmarked heap-items are moved from one heap item (or the stack) to an already marked heap-item (and consequently end up hidden from the gc), we employ a Dijkstra style write barrier: Any item that becomes reachable from another heap-item is marked grey (unless already black).

-While a gc cycle is ongoing, allocations are black, meaning every allocated object is considered to be live (until the next gc cycle is started).
+While a gc cycle is ongoing, allocations are white.
+To ensure a correct behavior and that newly allocated objects that needs marking are correctly marked, we employ the above mentioned write barriers and we make use of stack scanning in-between phases.
-This is currently required as compilation units linked to the engine while the gc is running are not protected by the write barrier or another mechanism.
-It also helps to reduce the amount of work to be done when rescanning the JS stack (as it helps to ensure that most items are already black at that point).

 The gc state machine
 --------------------